ipfs/specs/src/architecture/principles.md

 supported at its endpoints and not in intermediary nodes.
 For instance, you can best guarantee the confidentiality or authenticity of a message by encrypting or signing at one endpoint and decrypting or verifying at the other rather than asking relaying nodes to implement local protections.
-IPFS's aproach to robustness, via CIDs, is well aligned with that principle.
+IPFS's approach to robustness, via CIDs, is well aligned with that principle.

 ## IPFS Implementation Requirements